 Configuring the Inbound Gateway

-Configuring the Inbound Gateway requires changes to an organization's own DNS and email infrastructure, as well as enabling the Gateway inside your Coro workspace.
-This section describes the steps required.
+Configuring the Inbound Gateway requires changes to an organization's own DNS and email service infrastructure, as well as enabling the Gateway inside your Coro workspace.

 Prerequisites